Top 6 Best March Madness Cinderella Stories of All Time

 - The team became known as “Danny and the Miracles.”

 Before the start of the 1988 season, Kansas had high expectations.
 It was ranked seventh in the AP Poll and led by future first overall NBA draft pick Danny Manning.
 However, the Jayhawks started just 12-8 and 1-4 in conference play.
 By mid-February, they were no longer ranked and needed to go on a run just to make the big dance.
 Sure enough, Kansas closed the season winning 15 of 18 to capture the program’s second NCAA title.
 Its 11 total losses are still the most ever for a National Champion.
 In the tournament final, Danny Manning took over against number one seed Oklahoma, recording 31 points and 18 rebounds.
 To this day, it’s the only time in tournament history in which two teams from the same conference played in the national championship game.
-The 1988 Kansas Jayhawks made an improbable run, but it should be noted that they avoided playing a two-seed or better until the final four against Duke.
+The 1988 Kansas Jayhawks made an improbable run, but it should be noted that they avoided playing a No. 2 seed or better until the final four against Duke.
 Their run was mostly memorable due to the fact that they started poorly but had the talent to win the tournament, especially because they had the best player in the country.

 4. Butler Bulldogs (2010-2011)